AlekId/delphipackagetool/bin/readme.txt

 1.9.2.32  ( 18.03.2017 )
 -SH: instead of modifying the global environments-path, the delphi IDE Environment-Path is now used. (this was a  mis-conecption for a long time which is now corrected).
--SH: Removed setting "Allow modifiy Environment Path".
+-SH: Removed setting "Allow modify Environment Path".

 1.9.2.31  ( 13.03.2017 )
 -SH: fix in relation with package-suffix and "Allow to change files".